alexandertrefz/essence/packages/vscode-extension/DEVELOPMENT.md

   Debug Console; the Problems view carries the same details.
 - `essence.cli.path` pointed at a checkout's `packages/cli/bin/essence` is
   used and named in the Essence output channel.

+## The test walkthrough

+The Test Explorer has no extension-host harness either.
+Everything it DECIDES is `testModel.ts` — folding a batch, merging a narrowed one, building the tree, what a failure says, what to mark — and `tests/testModel.spec.ts` covers that without VS Code; `testView.js` is the half that calls the API, and it decides nothing.
+So a release is checked by hand, in the Extension Development Host, over a workspace holding at least two files that write `tests { … }`, one of which imports the other, plus a `suite`, a `tagged`, a `skipped "reason"` and a `focused`:

+- The Testing view fills in on its own, without anything being run: files, then suites, then tests, each on its own line, in the order they were written.
+A test whose name interpolates shows its template until it has run once.
+- Typing a failure into a test turns its item red within about half a second, the failure shows up in Problems under `test-failed`, the gutter marks the test's lines and the failed `expect`'s line, and hovering that line says what the terminal says.
+Undoing it turns everything green again.
+- Editing the imported file re-runs both files; editing the importer re-runs only it.
+Deleting a test file removes it from the tree.
+- ▶ beside one test runs that one and leaves every other result standing — neither the tree nor the gutter loses what it knew. ▶ beside a suite runs its tests.
+Run All runs everything, including a file whose first test was written a moment ago and which nothing had reported on yet.
+- The profile picker offers one entry per tag; picking "Run slow" runs exactly the tests carrying it.
+- **Essence: Re-run Failed Tests** runs only what is red.
+With nothing red it says so.
+- A test that prints shows what it printed under itself in the Test Results terminal, on its own lines rather than staircased.
+- The Debug profile and the Debug lens both refuse, name the `essence test --filter` command for the selection, and copy it when asked.
+- Half-typing a line so the file stops compiling leaves the tree and the marks as they were rather than emptying them; the compile error is in Problems.
+- Setting `essence.tests.enabled` to false stops the automatic runs — the marks stop changing as you type — while ▶ and the Run lens still work.
+Setting `essence.tests.skipTags` to a tag the workspace uses re-runs everything and leaves those tests unmarked.
+- **Essence: Show Test Session Output** writes one line per cycle.
+- `Essence: Restart Language Server` empties the tree and fills it in again.

 ## Packaging